sdingwan/Twitch-AI-Moderator-Bot/README.md

 - Speak clearly and include "Hey Brian" before commands

 **Username not being matched?**
-- Make sure the user has chatted recently (last 30 messages)
+- Make sure the user has chatted recently (last 50 messages)
 - Try speaking the username more clearly
 - Check `chat_usernames.log` to see logged usernames
-- The bot shows phonetic matches in real-time
+- The bot shows AI matches in real-time with 🤖 icon
+- AI matching is more flexible than phonetic algorithms

 **Twitch commands failing?**
 - Verify your OAuth token has the correct scopes